 Symptoms and side effects in someone with cancer and dementia

-A person with cancer and dementia may have symptoms or side effects caused by cancer or cancer treatment.
-These can usually be prevented or well-controlled.
+The person you care for may have symptoms or side effects caused by cancer or cancer treatment.
+Symptoms and side effects can usually be prevented or well controlled.

 Symptoms or side effects will depend on the type of cancer or treatment.
 We have more information about the most common side effects.

 The person you care for may not be able to tell you if they have symptoms or side effects.
 You may have to ask them regularly.
-If they have problems communicating, it can help to look for signs in their body language or facial expressions.
+If they have problems communicating, it can help to look for signs in their body language, such as restlessness.
+Or there may be changes in their facial expression, such as frowning.

 Some symptoms or side effects of cancer may be like the ones caused by dementia.
-If the person you care for has symptoms you are worried about, talk to the doctor or nurse.
+During cancer treatment, if you are worried about symptoms, always contact the cancer team for advice.

 Memory or concentration problems